ewolie49/Challenge1-Horiseon/README.md

 # Challenge1-Horiseon
 Repository to complete the module 1 challenge
-You can find the page in the following link: https://ewolie49.github.io/Challenge1-Horiseon/Links to an external site.
+You can find the page in the following link: https://ewolie49.github.io/Challenge1-Horiseon/

  <Your-Project-Title>